Weather Hazards in the UK

 Preliminary research from the Met Office also suggests we may have seen a change in the nature of the rain we get, with ‘extreme’ rainfall becoming more frequent.

-An analysis of 1 in 100-day rainfall events (e.g. you would only expect one significant event in 100 days)since 1960 indicate these ‘extreme’ days of rainfall may have become more frequent over time.
+An analysis of 1 in 100-day rainfall events (e.g. you would only expect one significant event in 100 days)since 1960 indicates these ‘extreme’ days of rainfall may have become more frequent over time.

 Impact:

-There will be Increased levels of rainfall, particularly over a short period through intense downpours.
-This is likely to lead to a greater frequency of flash flooding.
+There will be increased levels of rainfall, particularly over a short period through intense downpours.
+This is likely to result in a higher frequency of flash flooding.

 Data from the Met Office suggests mean temperatures in the UK are increasing.
-There has been an increase from around 8.3-degree celsius in 1910 to 9.25 in 2015.
-This is an increase of almost one-degree celsius and 0.5˚C higher than in the 1970s.
+There has been an increase from around 8.3 degrees Celsius in 1910 to 9.25 degrees Celsius in 2015.
+This is an increase of almost one degree Celsius, and 0.5˚C higher than in the 1970s.

 Although it is clear that the climate is warming in the long term, note that temperatures aren’t expected to rise every single year.
 Natural fluctuations will still cause unusually cold years and seasons.